 • Time needed: Full day with an overnight stay

-Pro Tip: If you have a car and arrive early, detour to Çobo Winery — 20 minutes outside Berat, tastings start at around $25.
+Pro Tip: If you have a car and arrive early, detour to Çobo Winery — 20 minutes outside Berat, tastings from around $25.
 Albanian wine is one of the country’s best-kept secrets.

 3 days in albania itinerary 3 routes with prices 3